metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The short name of the source.
 Every source returned from the debug adapter has a name.
 When sending a source to the debug adapter this name is optional.
 	Name string `json:"name,omitempty"`

-	// The path of the source to be shown in the UI.
-It is only used to locate and load the content of the source if no sourceReference is specified (or its vaule is 0).
-	Path string `json:"path,omitempty"`

-	// If sourceReference > 0 the contents of the source must be retrieved through the SourceRequest (even if a path is specified).
-A sourceReference is only valid for a session, so it must not be used to persist a source.
-	SourceReference int64 `json:"sourceReference,omitempty"`

-	// An optional hint for how to present the source in the UI.
-A value of 'deemphasize' can be used to indicate that the source is not available or that it is skipped on stepping.
-	//
-	// POSSIBLE VALUES: `emphasize`, `deemphasize`
-	PresentationHint string `json:"presentationHint,omitempty"`

-	// The (optional) origin of this source: possible values 'internal module', 'inlined content from source map', etc.
-	Origin string `json:"origin,omitempty"`
 } // struct Source

 ```